-A beautifully designed, super useful website is no good to anyone – owner or audience – if it's not being viewed by anyone down on page 134,345 of Google Search.
+A beautifully designed, super useful website is no good to anyone – owner or audience – if it's only being viewed by users on page 134,345 of Google Search.
 This is where Search Engine Optimization (SEO) comes in.

 In a nutshell, SEO makes your site more visible on search engine results pages.
 This will increase the volume of traffic arriving on your page and, if you're in the ecommerce game, how many you'll subsequently be able to sell.

 When deciding which pages to show a reader searching for a specific term, Google will take lots of things into account before showing you their page – including the keywords you have on your page, the experience readers have on your page, and much more.